Birthgap — global fertility and the timing of parenthood

 Birthgap Generational Indicator (TFG)

-The Birthgap Generational Indicator (TFG) for Romania reached 33.4% in 2024, corresponding to a total fertility rate of 1.38.
-This represents a significant increase of 7.6 percentage points compared to 2023.
-Over the last five years, from 2020 to 2024, the TFG has been on an upward trend, averaging 20.9%.
-When compared to the 1990s average of 36.2%, the current figure is about 2.8 percentage points lower.
-In a global context, Romania ranks 20th among 38 countries, while within Europe it holds the 15th position out of 31.
+The Birthgap Generational Indicator (TFG) in Romania reached 33.4% in 2024, which corresponds to a total fertility rate of 1.38.
+This marks a notable rise of 7.6 percentage points compared to the previous year, 2023.
+Over the last five years, from 2020 to 2024, the TFG has shown an upward trend, averaging 20.9%.
+When compared to the 1990s average of 36.2%, the current figure is approximately 2.8 percentage points lower.
+On a global scale, Romania is positioned 20th out of 38 countries, while within Europe it stands 15th among 31 nations.

 Source: Eurostat.